 Aider

-Open-source terminal coding assistant built for repo-aware edits and Git-centered workflows.
+Open-source terminal coding assistant built for repo-aware edits, chat modes, and Git-centered workflows.

 Overview

-Aider remains one of the most credible terminal-first coding tools for developers who want direct control instead of a heavily managed IDE experience.
-The core pitch has not changed: it works in your repo, integrates tightly with git, and lets you bring your own model provider.
-What has improved is the workflow depth around that core.
-Aider’s docs now make architect mode, browser mode, lint and test automation, URL and image inputs, and model-routing patterns much clearer than they were in earlier versions.
+Aider remains one of the strongest terminal-first coding tools for developers who want explicit control instead of an AI-first IDE.
+The core pitch has not changed: it works directly in your repo, keeps git in the loop, and lets you choose your own model provider.
+What is clearer now is the breadth of the workflow.
+The official docs no longer read like a thin wrapper around one chat loop.
+They document distinct chat modes, browser usage, lint and test automation, and web or image inputs as first-class capabilities.

 Key Features